kish191919/House_Price_Project_by_Python/README.md

-# Project : House Prices: Advanced Regression Techniques
+# Team Project : House Prices: Advanced Regression Techniques
-This is a perfect competition for data science students who have completed an online course in machine learning and are looking to expand their skill set before trying a featured competition.
+There are several factors that influence the price a buyer is willing to pay for a house.
+Some are apparent and obvious and some are not.
+Nevertheless, a rational approach facilitated by machine learning can be very useful in predicting the house price.
+A large data set with 79 different features (like living area, number of rooms, location etc) along with their prices are provided for residential homes in Ames, Iowa.
+The challenge is to learn a relationship between the important features and the price and use it to predict the prices of a new set of houses.

+### Team Name : Data_Growl
+- Danny Ki [Team Leader]
+- Myeonghak Kim
+- Yara Cho

 ### Competition Description
-Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
-But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.

-With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.
+Our group plans to introduce Ordinary Least Squares model as a regression technique.
+In our demonstration we will explore how various attributes affect the price of houses.
+Graphic explanation would mainly be used with minimal mathematical notations.

 ### Acknowledgments
 The Ames Housing dataset was compiled by Dean De Cock for use in data science education.
 It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset